rnelsonchem/PyChem_website/intro.rst

 I wrote this document as a way for new users to learn Python programming in a more efficient manner.
-As a more experienced Python programmer, I now realize that many of the tasks I wanted to accomplish did not require an exhaustive understanding of the language.
+As a more experienced as a Python programmer, I now realize that many of the tasks I wanted to accomplish did not require an exhaustive understanding of the language.
 Other tutorials proceed in step by step manner with substantial detail spent on each subtopic.
 This is a useful approach to learning but is also very time consuming.
-In this introduction, topics will be presented in the context of real world examples.
-Each of these examples will require a slightly different skill set, so new concepts, terminology, and third party packages will be presented as needed to get you up and running as quickly as possible.
+In this introduction, I will start with a very brief introduction to some of the key features, constructs, and terminology associated with Python, but most of the advanced topics will be presented in the context of real world examples.
+Each of these examples requires a slightly different skill set, so new concepts, terminology, and third party packages will be presented as needed to get you up and running as quickly as possible.
 My hope is that that this modified pedagogical approach will improve your learning curve, making it more along the lines of using a spreadsheet-based program (see below).
 Unfortunately, using a programming language will never be as 'easy' as a spreadsheet, but you'll see that the analysis power gained using programming techniques will far outweigh the time costs.

 .. plot::